 Genesis of political activism:

-How were we involved with SDP during the last election?
+How were you involved with SD during last election?

 Goals for 2021:

-One thing about you people would be surprised to learn?
+One thing people may be surprised to know about you?